NLM-DIR/Nelson_Lab_Influenza_Strain_Names/docs/README.md

 ### Setup

 To use this tool first install it as a package and install the requirements.
-We recommend you use a [virtual environment](https://www.w3schools.com/python/python_virtualenv.asp).
+We strongly recommend you use a [virtual environment](https://www.w3schools.com/python/python_virtualenv.asp).

 ```bash
 pip install .